wise-coders/cassandra-jdbc-driver/README.md

-# Open Source Cassandra JDBC Driver
+# Cassandra JDBC Driver | DbSchema Cassandra Designer

 This is an open source JDBC Driver for Cassandra.
 The driver is provided and used by [DbSchema Cassandra GUI Tool](https://dbschema.com).